mutagendev/lemp-formula/README.rst

 ``lemp.nginx``
 ------------------

 Installs `nginx` webserver, enables service to start on boot and starts the service.

 ``lemp.php``
 ------------

 Installs `php5-fpm`, enables the service to start on boot, and starts the service.
+Requires ``lemp.nginx``.